 Members will also be able to support pilot programs and other in-field deployments of technology.

 A primary goal of MITEI’s Low-Carbon Energy Centers is to promote research through in-depth interactions between industry and academia and to significantly shorten the time required to make early-stage breakthroughs, deploy and scale new technologies, and improve or develop new applications for existing technologies, products, and services.
 To facilitate this, the Centers will undertake a series of activities to illuminate specific energy technology landscapes to help members and MIT investigators focus their research efforts.

 One-on-one call with each new member and the Faculty Directors of the Center to review the member’s strategic objectives and research interests.

 A dedicated research team will monitor, assess, and report on technology, economic, and policy developments in the field.

 Each member will have one seat on the Center Advisory Committee, which will be chaired by the Faculty Directors and will also include participating faculty and MITEI senior leadership.
 The Advisory Committee will provide the Center directors with guidance on research directions and priorities.

 All Low-Carbon Energy Center members will be invited to participate in these invitation-only MITEI events.

-The eight Low-Carbon Energy Centers will focus on carbon capture, utilization, and storage; electric power systems; energy bioscience; energy storage; materials for energy and extreme environments; advanced nuclear energy systems; nuclear fusion; and solar energy.
+The eight Low-Carbon Energy Centers will focus on carbon capture, utilization, and storage; electric power systems; energy bioscience; energy storage; materials in energy and extreme environments; advanced nuclear energy systems; nuclear fusion; and solar energy.
 Each represents a critical part of a low-carbon future, and each will benefit from closer collaboration with academic, industrial, governmental, philanthropic, and NGO stakeholders.
 In order to ensure that we take advantage of the obvious synergies between and among individual Centers, members of each will be allowed to sit in on designated portions of semi-annual research development workshops conducted by other Centers.

 To learn about joining a Low-Carbon Energy Center, contact MITEI Member Services using the form below or by emailing email@example.com.